 It All Depends…

-The Easiest Way
+The Easiest Way to Maintain the Lawn

-Undoubtedly, the easiest way to get rid of leaves is to mow them into your lawn.
+Is your lawn too big for a rake?
+Then, the easiest way to get rid of the leaves is to mow them into your lawn.
 You can do this with a regular mower, especially if the leaves are dry, but a mulch-mower works better.
-Almost all mowers sold in the past five years are mulch mowers.
-Watch the video.
-And there are plenty more leaf mulching videos on You Tube.
+Almost all mowers sold today can be used as mulch mowers.
+Watch this video to see a small household mower mulching leaves.
+And there are plenty more leaf mulching videos on YouTube.
 Everyone’s doing it!

-Landscapers and more serious gardeners switch the blades on their lawnmowers to special mulching blades (available online – called Gators).
+If you mow weekly, one pass will probably be fine.
+At the peak of leaf fall, you may need to mow twice a week or be prepared to do repeat passes.
+The chopped up leaves fall between the grass blades, decompose and nourish the soil.
+Less or no need for lawn fertilizer.
+Landscapers and more serious gardeners switch the blades on their lawnmowers to special mulching blades (available online – called Gators – see the image below).
 These shred the leaves VERY effectively.
 Switching a lawnmower blade is really easy and the mulching gator blades usually cost less than $20 depending on your mower type.

 You can mow leaves on hardscapes, like driveways and patios, and then move the mulched leaves back onto garden beds, around shrubs, or the lawn.
 Or just blow or (preferably) rake the leaves onto the lawn and mow them right in.

 Wondering about the leaves on your perennial beds?